Suing for Negligence in Singapore

 When the above-mentioned criteria are fulfilled, a duty of care arises.
 In other words, the Defendant will be held to have owed the Claimant a duty of care.

 However, public policy also needs to be taken into consideration, in order to determine whether the duty of care owed by the Defendant should be negated or limited.

-An example would be where there was a contract between the Plaintiff and the Defendant which clearly defined both parties’ rights and liabilities under the contract, and where both parties had roughly equal bargaining power in negotiating the contract’s terms.
+An example would be where there was a contract between the Claimant and the Defendant which clearly defined both parties’ rights and liabilities under the contract, and where both parties had roughly equal bargaining power in negotiating the contract’s terms.

-If the Defendant’s obligations had already been clearly set out in the contract, and his negligent act fell outside of that scope of liability, then public policy considerations might apply to negate the Defendant’s duty of care to the Plaintiff.
+If the Defendant’s obligations had already been clearly set out in the contract, and his negligent act fell outside of that scope of liability, then public policy considerations might apply to negate the Defendant’s duty of care to the Claimant.

 Alternatively, the court may hold that there are policy considerations against imposing a duty of care on public authorities, as the public authority might then have to divert limited time and resources away from carrying out its operations to defend against a lawsuit for negligence.

 2. Breach: The Defendant has Breached His Duty of Care to the Claimant

 Standard of duty of care